nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2026.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### The gambler, Fëdor Dostoevskij

+★★★★★

+The story is set in the fictional German spa town of Roulettenburg and follows Aleksej Ivanovič, a young tutor in the service of a ruined Russian general.
+Aleksej is obsessively in love with Polina, the general’s stepdaughter, and through roulette he is drawn into a gambling addiction.

+The novel came into being under dramatic circumstances: Dostoevsky dictated it in about a month (October 1866) to honor a draconian contract with the publisher Stellovsky, who would otherwise have taken away his rights to future works.
+To achieve this, he enlisted the help of the stenographer Anna Grigorievna Snitkina, whom he married shortly afterward.
+The theme of gambling is highly autobiographical: Dostoevsky himself suffered for a long time from an addiction to roulette during his travels in Europe.

+My favorite character is the general’s grandmother.
+She is the catalyst of the story, the one who unwittingly plunges the protagonist into addiction.
+She is bizarre, over-the-top, amusing, yet such a tremendously realistic character.

 ### Fight Oligarchy, Bernie Sanders ★★★☆☆

 ★★★☆☆